The Department of Studies in Race, Colonialism, and Diaspora (RCD) is home to seven curricular tracks:

 - Race, Colonialism, and Diaspora Studies

-Students can major in Africana Studies; American Studies; or Race, Colonialism, and Diaspora Studies and can minor in Africana Studies, Asian American Studies, Colonialism Studies, Latino Studies, or Native American and Indigenous Studies.
+Students can major in Africana Studies; American Studies; or Race, Colonialism, and Diaspora Studies and can minor in Africana Studies, Asian American Studies, Colonialism Studies, Latinx Studies, or Native American and Indigenous Studies.

 RCD Special Projects Fund